RichardRed0x/checkonchain/research_articles/dcr_unforgeable_costliness/dcr_unforgeable_costliness.md

 # Value in Authenticity

-**Gold**, due to its atomic properties, is of extremely low abundance relative to other commodities.
-It's existence and supply is a product of the laws of physics and thus may only be acquired via exploration and extraction or by purchasing it off the market.
-This manifests as a natural constraint on inflation, given the demands of production.
+**Gold**, due to it's atomic properties is of extremely low abundance relative to other commodities.
+Its existence and supply is a product of the laws of physics and thus may only be acquired via exploration and extraction or by purchasing it off the market.
+This manifests as a natural constraint on inflation given the demands of production.

 As a result, global civilisations have converged on gold as the monetary base throughout history, and industrial uses represent only a small fraction of global gold demand.
 It seems a reasonable conclusion that gold's scarcity and monetary premium underlies its demand for jewelry as a status symbol, rather than the other way around.